-The direction set out by the business plan should clearly include what markets will be attacked, what resources will be needed including type of workers and equipment, and what the financial requirements will be.
+The direction set out by the business plan should clearly include what markets will be attacked, what resources will be needed to meet the market objectives including type of workers and equipment, and what the financial requirements will be.
 The financial requirements will require the creation of a budget, something that many contractors wait way too long to create.

 Once the direction is developed it is then critical to create action steps to bring the plans to life.
 Most contractors have little problem creating action steps as this is the tactical effort that most contractors are more comfortable executing.
-The key here is to create action steps that are justified due to the amount of experience, type of resources and a method for deployment that the leaders all understand and are committed to executing.
+The key here is to create action steps that are believable.
+Believable does not suggest that the steps should be easy, but rather, that the steps are justified due to the amount of experience, type of resources, and a method for deployment that the leaders all understand and are committed to executing.

 One brief example of action steps in place might be the decision to add another service to your business.
-For instance, let us look at an example of a flatwork concrete contractor who is adding decorative stamping to his field of services.
+For instance, let us look at an example of a flatwork concrete contractor who is adding power washing to his field of services.
 The action steps might include the following list of items.

-- Identify best market for decorative stamping opportunities.
+- Identify best market for power washing opportunities.

-- Review current clients with potential for decorative stamping opportunities.
+- Review current clients with potential for power washing opportunities.

-- Determine needed tools and equipment for decorative stamping.
+- Determine needed tools and equipment for power washing.

-- Set realistic goals for decorative stamping revenue.
+- Set realistic goals for power washing revenue.
+(Determine optimum profit potential.)

-- Hire needed workers for decorative stamping or train existing employees.
+- Hire needed workers for power washing or train existing employees.

-- Incorporate decorative stamping into proposals that warrant its presence.
+- Incorporate power washing into proposals that warrant its presence.

-- Monitor decorative stamping revenue, gross margin and percentage contribution to overall projects.
+- Monitor power washing revenue, gross margin, and percentage contribution to overall projects.

 Monitor your success

-Reading financials has become a necessity for successful contractors.
+Reading the financials on your business has become a growing need for successful contractors.
 More than reading your Profit & Loss Statement or studying your Balance Statement, your third component must be to create a monitoring process that measures the success of your business objectives.
-That will take some practical measurements that are easy to track.
+Once again it will take some very practical measurements that can be easily tracked.

 While you can measure just about anything you want, consider the following targets that might signal if your business planning efforts are taking the company in the right direction.

-- % bids won against goal per market type
+- Percentage bids won against goal per market type.

 Each target above should be calculated.
 For many of the items, there should be targets created on a weekly, monthly, quarterly and annual basis.
 Targets need to be clearly and regularly communicated to the workers who most impact the results.
 Remember, what is not regularly discussed is quickly forgotten.